inorbit-ai/inorbit-connector-python/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting any of the maintainers of this project, and we will attempt to resolve the issues with respect and dignity.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the maintainers of this project, and we will attempt to resolve the issues with respect and dignity.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other